tamj0rd2/ts-quickfixes/CONTRIBUTING.md

 2. Run `npm i --prefix ./packages/extension/ ts-quickfixes-plugin` (If the plugin has had a recent release, the package-lock.json for the extension should have pending changes in git.
 If not, something went wrong,)
-3. Commit the `package-lock.json` as a feat (so that a new extension versions can be released)
+3. Commit the `package-lock.json` as a feat (so that a new extension version can be released)
 4. Push the changes
 5. Run `./publish.sh` to publish a new version of the extension